Mortification (band): Original line-up

 In 1992, the band signed a deal with Nuclear Blast Records in Germany, which had many European death metal groups on their roster.
 Mortification released their third album, Scrolls of the Megilloth, which had great success and, in the Christian metal scene, is considered a classic as well as a piece of Australian metal history.
 The line-up had outdone themselves, playing some fast death metal with a few doom metal influences on a couple of tracks.
 According to AllMusic, the album contains "some of the most frightening vocals ever recorded."
-A video-compilation titled Grind Planets which featured eight Mortification music-videos shot by film maker Neil Johnson was also released.
-Grind Planets, the title is a word play of the term 'Rock Star'.
-It presented a more humorous side of Mortification with the "On the Road" material in contrast with their serious message about spiritual warfare – a common theme among Christian extreme metal bands during the early 1990s when anti-Christian bands such as Deicide and Morbid Angel gained popularity.

-The band conquered new ground with their 1993 release Post Momentary Affliction.
-Most notably, the vocal style shifted, adding some thrash-like screams to the already-familiar metal growls.
-The band also experimented with the industrial style.
-The album also featured one of Mortification's most popular songs, "Grind Planetarium".
 Jayson Sherlock had his last concert with the band at the Black Stump Festival '93, and the concert was released both on CD and also VHS under the name Live Planetarium.
 A big US major magazine cited the Live Planetarium video as the best live album and video they have ever seen and heard.
-Jayson joined Paramaecium, and Phil Gibson replaced him as Mortification's drummer.